Le Truc Docs 2.5.0

 Between the first and last step, your page is fully usable.
 Le Truc reads the existing DOM values as initial state rather than replacing them.

 A Le Truc component is a custom element that wraps whatever HTML is already on the page.
-The children inside it are the server-rendered content — Le Truc queries them with first() and all() and applies effects on top.
+The children inside it are the server-rendered content.
+Le Truc queries them with first() and all(), then applies effects on top.

 Take this HTML as a starting point: